Chart Color Schemes

 Employment conditions in Greenwood demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-However, accommodation & food services were under-represented, with only 5.2% of Greenwood's workforce compared to 6.8% in Greater Perth.
-The area appeared to offer limited local employment opportunities based on Census data.
-Between September 2024 and September 2025, employment levels increased by 4.0%, while the labour force grew by 3.5%, causing the unemployment rate to fall by 0.5 percentage points.
+However, accommodation & food is under-represented at 5.2% compared to Greater Perth's 6.8%.
+The predominantly residential area offers limited local employment opportunities, indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 4.0% while labour force grew by 3.6%, reducing the unemployment rate by 0.4 percentage points.
 In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
-State-level data as of 25-Nov-25 showed WA employment had contracted by 0.27%, with a state unemployment rate of 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 projected total employment growth of 6.6% over five years and 13.7% over ten years, but growth rates differed significantly between industry sectors.
-Applying these projections to Greenwood's employment mix suggested local employment should increase by 6.6% over five years and 13.6% over ten years, assuming constant population projections.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Greenwood's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment